 Royal Ascot 2023: Today's race times, how to watch on TV and betting tips

-The glitz and glamour of British racing’s most famous meeting is underway as thousands descend on Berkshire for Royal Ascot.
+The glitz and glamour of British racing’s most famous meeting is well under way, with thousands descending on Berkshire for Royal Ascot.
 The meeting brings together a selection of the world’s best flat horses for five days of racing action.

 The late Queen was a renowned racing fan, with Royal Ascot being her favourite meeting.
-This year the Platinum Jubilee Stakes will be renamed the Queen Elizabeth II Stakes in her honour, while King Charles is expected to appear at every day of the meet and has plenty of runners this week.
+This year the Platinum Jubilee Stakes on Saturday will be renamed the Queen Elizabeth II Stakes in her honour, while King Charles is expected to appear at every day of the meet.

+The King had his first winner of the week with Desert Hero in the King George V Stakes, on a memorable afternoon of racing that also saw Frankie Dettori win his ninth Gold Cup aboard his final ride in the race.

 Royal Ascot started on Tuesday and runs through to Saturday, June 24.